Ebook: Reading data

-All of the e-readers and reading apps are capable of tracking e-book reading data, and the data could contain which e-books users open, how long the users spend reading each e-book and how much of each e-book is finished.
+All of the e-readers and reading apps are capable of tracking e-book reading data, and what the data could contain which e-books users open, how long the users spend reading each e-book and how much of each e-book is finished.
 In December 2014, Kobo released e-book reading data collected from over 21 million of its users worldwide.
-Some of the results were that only 44.4% of UK readers finished the bestselling e-book The Goldfinch and the 2014 top selling e-book in the UK, "One Cold Night", was finished by 69% of readers; this is evidence that while popular e-books are being completely read, some e-books are only sampled.
+Some of the results were that only 44.4% of UK readers finished the bestselling e-book The Goldfinch and the 2014 top selling e-book in the UK, "One Cold Night", was finished by 69% of readers.
+This is evidence that while popular e-books are being completely read, some e-books are only sampled.

 Comparison to printed books

 Advantages

 In the space that a comparably sized physical book takes up, an e-reader can contain thousands of e-books, limited only by its memory capacity.
 Depending on the device, an e-book may be readable in low light or even total darkness.
 Many e-readers have a built-in light source, can enlarge or change fonts, use text-to-speech software to read the text aloud for visually impaired, elderly or dyslexic people or just for convenience.
 Additionally, e-readers allow readers to look up words or find more information about the topic immediately using an online dictionary.
 Amazon reports that 85% of its e-book readers look up a word while reading.

 A 2017 study found that even when accounting for the emissions created in manufacturing the e-reader device, substituting more than 4.7 print books a year resulted in less greenhouse gas emissions than print.
 While an e-reader costs more than most individual books, e-books may have a lower cost than paper books.
 E-books may be made available for less than the price of traditional books using on-demand book printers.
 Moreover, numerous e-books are available online free of charge on sites such as Project Gutenberg.
-For example, all books printed before 1923 are in the public domain in the United States, which enables websites to host ebook versions of such titles for free.
+For example, all books printed before 1928 are in the public domain in the United States, which enables websites to host ebook versions of such titles for free.

 Depending on possible digital rights management, e-books (unlike physical books) can be backed up and recovered in the case of loss or damage to the device on which they are stored, a new copy can be downloaded without incurring an additional cost from the distributor.
 Readers can synchronize their reading location, highlights and bookmarks across several devices.